 Note: "Ind.
 P." stands for Industrial processes and include fossil carbon from industrial processes as well as carbon of biogenic origin coming from the upgrade of biogas to biomethane.
 "FF" stands for "fossil fuels".
 "PG" stands for "power generation".
-"Bio" refers to CO2 produced by the combustion of biomass in power generation and produced during the upgrade of biogas into biomethane.
-"DACC" stands for Direct After a pentage of biogas into biomethane.
-"DACC" stands for Direct After a pentage of biogas into biomethane.
+"Bio" refers to CO2 produced by the combustion of biomass in power Source: 64 generation and produced during the upgrade of biogas into biomethane.
+"DACC" stands "for"Direct All a and a sessment, 2024